 Doug, in reply to Zain:

-Zain says “Hope you don’t mind I share the complete build!”
+Zain said, “Hope you don’t mind if I share the complete build!”
 Not at all – keep ’em coming!
 It’s your page, after all.

 Zain, in reply to Troy:

 Ok, so I have some developments.
 Please see my progress (photos) below, I’m please with how the build is going, minus the shipping damage on the motor.

 I installed 2 A74 belts on it, tensioned at or about 3/8” to 1/2” deflection at 5 lbs pressure.
 There is also about 20 feet of line between the pump and check valve.